owuntu/PotatoEngine/README.md

-The QueryCloestPoint project is build on top of my personal rendering engine PotatoEngine.
+The ClosestPointQuery project is build on top of my personal rendering engine PotatoEngine.
 The engine is in the very early stage but have basic 3D rendering.
 I thought it would be good to visualize the mesh, query point and the cloest point result, so I use my own engine to do the job.

 # Build:
 For now only Visual Studio 2019 build is supported.